z0westy/z0westy/README.md

 ### 👨‍💻 About Me

-I am a student at **Belarusian State University of Informatics and Radioelectronics (BSUIR)**, pursuing a bachelor's degree in Software Engineering.
-I am deeply passionate about backend development and cybersecurity.
+I'm a developer ready to solve any of your problems.
+I'm currently studying at the **Belarusian State University of Informatics and Radioelectronics (BSUIR)**, pursuing a bachelor's degree in software development.
+I'm deeply interested in backend application development and cybersecurity.

 I am constantly striving to explore new technologies and solve complex problems.
 I am open to discussing projects and opportunities for collaboration.